Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonets

 A male gas fitting connects a gas appliance — typically a gas bayonet heater — to a fixed female gas bayonet wall socket or floor mounted female gas fitting, attached to the gas supply.
 The male gas fitting is attached to the end of the gas bayonet hose.

-The female gas bayonet fittings are attached to the gas supply line and affixed to the wall or floor.
+The female gas bayonets are attached to the gas supply line and affixed to the wall or floor.

-You connect a gas bayonet by pushing in and twisting clockwise to lock it in place.
+You connect gas bayonets by pushing in and twisting clockwise to lock it in place.

 To disconnect, you push in slightly, turn anti-clockwise and then pull the male gas fitting out.